Physical modeling of viscous disc evolution around magnetized neutron star. Aql X-1 2013 outburst decay: Model of magnetically-truncated self-irradiated disc during outburst

 where the torque $F$ is taken as the solution to the viscous evolution equation \eqref{eq.diffusion}.
 In the central parts of the disc, the heat released by the viscosity dominates largely any irradiation.

-For the cold part of the disc we take \hbox{$T_{\rm visc}=0$} in \eqref{eq.Teff} since {\vdva we are not interested in the solution for the vertical structure of the cold disc.} {\vsix Its relative semithickness is a parameter of {\sc freddi} and is set to 0.05 in the current work.} All connected uncertainty is believed to be parametrized by $\widetilde{\mathcal{C}}_\irr^{\rm cold}$.
+{\vseven For the hot part of the disc, we calculate \eqref{eq.obs_flux_at_nu} between $\Rin$ and $\Rhot$, and for the cold part, between $\Rhot$ and the tidal radius $R_{\rm tid}$, where $R_{\rm tid}$ equals 90\% of the Roche lobe radius, close to the the result by \citet{pap-pri1977}.} For the cold part of the disc we take \hbox{$T_{\rm vis}=0$} in \eqref{eq.Teff} since {\vdva we are not interested in the solution for the vertical structure of the cold disc.} {\vsix Its relative semithickness is a parameter of \freddi and is set to 0.05 in the current work.} All connected uncertainty is believed to be parametrized by $\widetilde{\mathcal{C}}_\irr^{\rm cold}$.

-{\vsix The bolometric luminosity of a viscously-heated disc can be found by integrating the radiative flux \eqref{eq.Tvis} over the disc surface. {\vsix Since the energy release takes place close to the centre, we can substitute the outer radius by infinity.
+{\vsix The bolometric luminosity of a viscously-heated disc can be found by integrating the radiative flux \eqref{eq.Tvis} over the disc surface. {\vsix Since the main energy release takes place close to the centre, we can substitute the outer radius by infinity.
 Notice also that close to the centre the stationary solution \eqref{eq:F_stat} holds very accurately.
 One arrives at:} \eqref{eq:F_stat}:}

 in the Newtonian case, where $\omega_{\rm in}$ is the Keplerian frequency at the inner edge of the disc, and $h_\mathrm{in} = \omega_{\rm in} \, \Rin^2$.
 Subsequently, disc accretion efficiency is

 In the Newtonian mechanics, the accretion efficiency of the neutron star $\eta_\star \equiv L_\star/\dot M_\star/c^2$ is found {\vsix assuming that the kinetic energy of radial motion of matter at the star surface is converted to radiation}: